2i2c-org/infrastructure/docs/contributing/code-review.md

 7. *Cleanly* reverting a change that failed CI
 8. Updating soon to be expired credentials
 9. Spelling and grammar error fixes in documentation or code comments
+10. Setting up a new hub following our new hub turn up process, without any extra feature development or customization.

 ## Self-merging as a community partner